project8/katydid/Examples/Tutorial/TutorialSteps.md

    To speed the build process, if you have multiple cores, you can add a -j argument.

 ## Development Setup
-1. Copy KTProcessorTemplate.hh/cc to the Source/SpectrumAnalysis directory and rename them to create your new processor.
+1. Copy KTProcessorTemplate.hh/cc to the Source/SpectrumAnalysis directory and rename them to create our new processor.
 Generally the file name should describe the function of the processor (e.g. KTLowPassFilter.hh/cc).
-2. Copy the data class files KTFrequencySpectrumDataFFTW.hh/cc, KTFrequencySpectrumDataPolar.hh/cc, and KTPowerSpectrumData.hh/cc in the Source/Data/Transform directory to Source/Data/SpectrumAnalysis to create your new data types.
+2. Copy the data class files KTFrequencySpectrumDataFFTW.hh/cc, KTFrequencySpectrumDataPolar.hh/cc, and KTPowerSpectrumData.hh/cc in the Source/Data/Transform directory to Source/Data/SpectrumAnalysis to create our new data types.
 Again, rename them to something which indicates they will represent data that has been processed by the low-pass filter.
+3. Build again, to make sure there are no errors.

+The data classes that we have just copied each contain essentially the same structure.
+There is a Core class, which is declared in the header file and contains the spectrum object as well as public methods to Get and Set any component of the spectrum.
+Then, there is the actual data class which inherits from the appropriate Core data class and contains only a SetNComponents method.

+The low-pass filtered data will have exactly the same structure as these spectrum data classes, so it will be sufficient to make them inherit from the Core classes just the same.
+Obviously we do not need to redefine the Core data classes, so in each of the new data classes we should:

+1. Remove the Core data class and all its inline functions from the header file, and simply add an inclusion at the top (.e.g #include KTFrequencySpectrumDataFFTW.hh).
+2. Replace every instance of the class name with the new class name you have chosen.
+This can be (almost completely) done by text-replace once the Core data class lines have been removed.
+Remember that the class must still inherit from the Core data class with the old name.
+3. Similarly, remove the Core data class constructor/destructor from the source file of each new data class and replace the class name with our low-pass filtered data class names.
+4. Replace the definition lines at the top of the header file (e.g. #ifndef KTFREQUENCYSPECTRUMFFTW_HH_) with the new class name.

+At this point, we should have a working set of new spectrum data classes which inherit from the Core classes in the same way as our input data.
+Add the new data classes to the CMakeLists.txt file in Source/Data and re-build to ensure the data classes were created without error.

 ## Data
 1. Create classes for F-polar, FS-fftw, and PS.
 If KTNormalizedFSData was copied, this can be done by text-replace.